seism0saurus/glacier/README.md

 ## Use it

+### Create a Glacier Wall

+To create a new Glacier Wall follow these steps.

+1) Go to your Glacier instance.
+E.g. [glacier.seism0saurus.de](https://glacier.seism0saurus.de).
+2) Click into the field *Followed hashtags*
+3) Enter a hashtag you want to follow and press *enter*.
+Repeat this for each hashtag you want to follow
+4) For better usage of space, enable the full screen mode with *F11* or the menu of your web browser

+### Add toots

-To add a toot to your Glacier Wall follow these stepts.
+To add a toot to your Glacier Wall follow these steps.

 1) Start a new toot
 2) Mention the bot of your Glacier instance in your toot.
 For example @glacier@botsin.space.
 This is important since not all toots with a hashtag reach the bot, which collects the toots.